Leadership

 Bio

 Peter retired in the spring of 2012 after a 22-year tenure as head of school and a total of 35 years in the field of secondary education.
 An Episcopalian for most of his adult life, he, along with his wife Allegra, began attending Christ the Redeemer Church at the time of its founding in 2009 and served as Senior Warden from 2013 to 2017.
-Peter grew up in the Midwest near St. Louis.
+Peter, who holds a BA in History and English Literature and an MA in New Testament, grew up in the Midwest near St. Louis.
 He and Allegra have also lived in Jordan, Germany, and France but since 1972 have made their home on the North Shore.
 They now occupy an empty nest in Beverly.
 Their four children—three daughters and a son—are married and living in places as close as Groveland and Providence and as faraway as Birmingham, Alabama and Los Angeles.
-They have three granddaughters and four grandsons between the ages of 16 years and six months.
+They have seven grandchildren between the ages of 3 and 18—three granddaughters and four grandsons.
 Peter and Allegra love to travel, and retirement has afforded them the opportunity to visit many of the destinations on their ever expanding bucket list—including in Africa, South America, and Eastern Europe.
 Peter keeps busy with reading and writing projects, fixing stuff, and the endless pursuit of digitizing his lifelong collection of 35mm slides!
 His aspiration for our Church is that we proclaim the Good News of Christ—His Truth and His redeeming love—in such a compelling way that people in need of Christ will hear of us and be drawn to our doors.

 Greg Hanson